Denver is becoming a great “Foodie” destination with great chefs and restaurants. Our top new finds include:

 The Thrillist listed it as one of the best new restaurants in the US in 2013 and was Eater Denver’s Restaurant of the Year 2013.
 It was also on 5280 Magazine’s Top 25 list for 2013.

 The Source is one of my favorite new finds in Denver.
 Located in RiNO, the River North Arts District, at 3350 Brighton Blvd., this is a former 1880’s steel foundry that is a hot new “foodie”destination.
-Here you will find an artisan food market, restaurants and stores featuring Babettes Artisan Bread, a French bakery with the best almond croissants; Western Daughters Butcher Shoppe for meat and provisions; a specialty produce market; Beet & Yarrow floral shop and SVPER ORDINARY, an attractive design store.
+Here you will find an artisan food market, restaurants and stores featuring Babettes Artisan Bread, a French bakery with the best almond croissants; Beet & Yarrow floral shop and SVPER ORDINARY, an attractive design store.
 There is The Proper Pour for wine and spirits and the Crooked Stave Artisan Beer Project, a small brewery specializing in sour beers.
-There is Boxcar Coffee Roasters; Mondo Market, a cheese, spice and specialty food store and CapRock Farm Bar for craft cocktails and juice bar.
+There is Cafe Figurati a coffee roaster; Mondo Market, a cheese, spice and specialty food store and RiNo Yacht Club for craft cocktails.
 There are special events, cooking classes and mornings talks.
-Two great restaurants in The Source include:

 The Populist: At 3163 Larimer, this is a popular restaurant, featuring small plates and communal tables.